fstxz/sjconv/README.md

 ## Installing

-Binaries for Linux are available in [releases](https://github.com/fstxz/sjconv/releases).
+Binaries for Linux and Windows are available in [releases](https://github.com/fstxz/sjconv/releases).

 ## Building from source